 Therefore, instead of focusing solely on an overall or average GAMSAT score, it's crucial to consider how each individual section score contributes to one's application.

-However, if we were to establish a general guideline, we anticipate that successful applicants typically score around 3-5 points higher than the standard average GAMSAT score required for securing an interview at USyd, which is approximately 69.
+If we were to establish a general guideline, we anticipate that successful applicants typically score around 3-5 points higher than the standard average GAMSAT score required for securing a place at USyd, which is approximately 69.
 Hence, most successful applicants are expected to achieve scores around the low 70s.

-Nevertheless, it's important to note that this guideline is quite rigid and may not fully reflect the nuances of the USyd admission scheme in previous years.
-To gain a more accurate understanding of score expectations, it's essential to analyze past data.
-This is where our USyd 2023 Medicine Calculator becomes invaluable, providing insights into past trends and serving as a useful tool for prospective applicants.
+Nevertheless, it's important to note that this guideline may not fully reflect the nuances of the USyd admission scheme.
+To gain a more accurate understanding of score expectations, it's essential to analyse past data.
+This is where our USyd Medicine Calculator becomes invaluable, providing insights into past trends and serving as a useful tool for prospective applicants.

 How will USyd look at GAMSAT scores?

-Instead of simply looking at the highest overall or average GAMSAT score, the Faculty of Medicine at USyd will consider the following while determining who will get a position for medicine:
+Instead of simply looking at the highest overall or average GAMSAT score, the Faculty of Medicine at USyd will consider the following while determining who will receive a position for medicine:

-- Candidates that did not attain a 5.0/7.0 GPA or higher, and/or failed to achieve a score of at least 50 in each section of the GAMSAT automatically be declined a position at USyd medicine.
+- Candidates who did not attain a 5.0/7.0 GPA or higher, and/or failed to achieve a score of at least 50 in each section of the GAMSAT, will automatically be declined a position at USyd medicine.

-- Once the applicants have been shortlisted, they will be ranked in the following order:
+- Once applicants have been shortlisted, they will be ranked in the following order:

-- First, the USyd medicine faculty will rank every Section 1 GAMSAT score that they have received.
+- The USyd medicine faculty will rank every Section 1 GAMSAT score received.

 - Next, they will rank every Section 2 GAMSAT score.